-This information explains what to do if you’re at home and have or might have COVID-19.Back to top
+This information explains what to do at home if you have or might have COVID-19.Back to top

 COVID-19 is a viral illness that can affect your lungs and airways.
 Symptoms of COVID-19 may be mild or severe.
 They can include: